Barclaycard bereavement: contact number, process and documents

 How to notify Barclaycard

-There are three ways to notify Barclaycard: by phone, by online form, or through the Death Notification Service.
-Phone is the fastest route for most people.
+There are five ways to notify Barclaycard: by phone, online form, post, in person at a Barclays branch, or through the Death Notification Service.

 By phone